My name is Kirsteen and I have always enjoyed baking.

 These conversations made me realise Clootie Dumpling could still be as popular, and perhaps I could give the recipe a new lease of life.
 By this time, I had been trading at markets for a few years, got to know customers, appreciated that plain, simple food, nothing too fancy, sells well.
 With that in mind, I renamed my business Granny Beaton's and adapted the range to more traditional sweet and savoury fayre.

-I still have my stall at Partick Farmers' market in Glasgow on the 2nd and 4th Saturday of each month and at events round Glasgow.
-As well as Clootie Dumpling, I sell at soups, tablet, potato scones, pancakes, empire biscuits and gypsy creams plus a range of traditional sponges and traybakes.
-At the moment, Clootie Dumpling and Tablet are available to buy online.
+You can find me at Partick Farmers' market on the 2nd and 4th Saturday of each month.
+In addition to Clootie Dumpling, I sell soups, tablet, potato scones, pancakes, empire biscuits and a range of traditional sponges and traybakes.

 Clootie Dumpling makes an ideal gift, easy to post and travels well.